-Nanotechnology will impact in all areas of transportation, providing a variety of tools to build the system for the twenty-first century.
-For example, advances in nanotechnology may make possible carbon-based fibres which are 100x stronger than steel, at only one-sixth the weight.
+Nanotechnology will have an effect in all fields of transportation, offering a wide range of tools to develop the system for the 21st century.
+For instance, advancements in nanotechnology can help in making carbon-based fibers that are 100 times stronger than steel, with just one-sixth the weight.

 The Benefits of Advanced Materials

 Advanced materials ensure lower failure rates and longer service life.
 Among the major applications are nanocoating of metallic surfaces to realize low friction, super-hardening, and better corrosion protection.
 Some others are “smart” materials that track and evaluate their own status and fix any defects caused by fire, fatigue, etc.; and “tailored” materials for vehicles and infrastructure.

 Faster, safer, and cheaper transportation can be realized with innovative materials, specifically, those designed with materials of nanoscale dimensions to have excellent properties (for example, lighter and stronger).

 Cutting-edge communications increase the advantages of smart transportation systems and prevent the need for some travel altogether; and sensors constantly track the performance and condition of infrastructure, including roads and bridges.
 These include:

 - Novel materials that allow ultra-miniaturization of space equipment and systems, including the development of “smart” probes and sensors.
 Applications include advanced aircraft avionics, low-power, radiation-hardened computing systems meant for autonomous space vehicles, and economical supersonic aircraft.